juju/terraform-provider-juju/docs/resources/integration.md

   model = "development"

   application {
     name     = "wordpress"
-    integration = "db" # can be optional
+    endpoint = "db" # can be optional
   }

   application {
     name     = "percona-cluster"
-    integration = "server" # can be optional
+    endpoint = "server" # can be optional
   }
 }
 ```